annashipman/annashipman.github.io/_posts/2021-03-12-finance-part-3.md

 None of these are perfect.
 Share price is just a finger in the air.

 The method you choose depends in part on why you are valuing the company.
-For example, is it deciding whether to invest, or deciding whether to buy the whole entereprise? (in the latter case you have to pay for the shares *and* pay the debt).
+For example, is it deciding whether to invest, or deciding whether to buy the whole entereprise?
+(In the latter case you have to pay for the shares *and* pay the company's debt.)

 Is the company balance-sheet driven or P&L driven?
-(Most companies the latter)
+Most companies are the latter, but those such as a bank, which uses its capital (i.e. what is on the balance sheet) and lends it out, is termed balance-sheet  driven.

 Price is what you pay, value is what you get.
 And valuing is subjective; use the tools with caution and take into account non-financial things (e.g. management credibility).